 My mom always has a bit of saffron in the house and we used to bake a saffron wreath, braided bread, or buns around Christmas every year.
 It’s very common in Northern Europe and Scandinavia, but you might be most familiar with Lussekatter, or the pretty yellow buns made in Sweden for St. Lucia’s Day, a solstice celebration.
 They’re made throughout the holiday period but more traditionally on December 13th.
-We don’t have those particular buns around here, but I did grow up baking sweet breads like this one with my mom and sister.

 Our saffron breads during my childhood were heavy on butter and dairy milk, and I don’t remember them ever including chocolate or dates, but it’s the same idea.
-It’s just a vegan saffron wreath instead.
+It’s just a vegan saffron loaf instead.
 The dark chocolate in combination with the rich saffron dough is spectacular, as is the sweetness and caramel notes of the dates and coconut sugar.

-To create the saffron wreath, you roll the dough lengthwise like cinnamon buns, then cut down the middle lengthwise to create two pieces of dough with layers.
+To create the saffron wreath, you roll the dough lengthwise like cinnamon rolls, then cut down the middle lengthwise to create two pieces of dough with layers.
 Leave an “anchor” at the top, about 5cm where you don’t cut it.
 Then you twist the two strands around one another from top to bottom, keeping the cut side facing up, and then form it into the wreath.

 A trick to make sure the wreath has a nice looking join is to take the two strands of dough, separate them from the coil, and wrap them around the other end of the wreath where you want to make the join.
 I usually cut the anchor after my two-strand braid is completed and use that to create the join.
 So instead of trying to squash the ends together, you’re wrapping it instead and sealing underneath.
 I hope that makes sense.